EmilFabel04/PROG7312_POE_PART2_COMPLETE/README.md

 ## Overview
 Residents can submit issues with location, category, description, and multiple attachments.
 The app stores tickets in a queue (FIFO) and displays the submitter's queue position on the success screen.
 An optional name/surname and contact details can be provided along with update preferences (email/SMS).
 The UI is responsive and polished.

-**NEW in Part 2:** Residents can now browse local events and announcements, search by category and date, and receive personalized recommendations based on their search history.
-The system uses advanced data structures for efficient data organization and retrieval.
+**NEW in Part 2:** Residents can now look at local events and announcements, search by category and date, and get suggestions based on what they searched before.
+I used some of the data structures we learned about to organize the data better.

 ### Key Screens
 Home (Main menu)